an Author's Bio

 He taught in various parts of England, ran a teachers' centre in central London, and ended up as a school inspector in the Midlands.
 He then had a career change, leaving education, and developed a property business, which he sold ten years later so that he could concentrate on his life-long dream, to be a writer.

-He edited a number of different magazines while at university and in his various education jobs, and founded singing and operatic societies in the 1970's, which are still running.
+He edited a number of different magazines while at university and in his various education jobs, and founded singing and operatic societies in the 1970's, some of which are still running.
 He also directed a festival of arts for seven years.
 He published poetry in his teens and early twenties, but his creative writing output dropped while bringing up his large family, and being busy with his full-time career.
-He published articles and books on education in the 1970's and 1980's, one of which resulted in him broadcasting on radio and television.
+He published articles and books on education, one of which resulted in him presenting to World Congress, and broadcasting on radio and television.